• Share this on:

 To avoid health and environmental risks, the European Union has set maximum residue levels (MRLs) for pesticides and other contaminants, such as heavy metals, in and on food products.
 Products exceeding the MRLs are withdrawn from the market.

-Note that buyers in several EU Member States, such as Germany, the Netherlands and Austria, use even lower maximum residue levels than those established by European legislation.
+Note that buyers in several EU Member States, such as Germany, the Netherlands and Austria, use even lower MRLs than those established by European legislation.
+The German retailer LIDL, for example, only allows 33% of the MRLs established by the law.
+LIDL has a supermarket network across Europe and this requirement normally applies regardless of the country in which the product will be sold.

 Tips: